-- Have spent time in a prison
+- Have spent time in custody.

 - Not have any licence conditions that would prevent them from spending time at the Fine Cell Work Hub in Battersea, South London.

-- Be in stable accommodation/not be street homeless.
+- Be in stable accommodation/not be street-homeless.

 - Can be respectful to staff, volunteers and other apprentices and have a commitment to their own personal development.